-DRC authorities have struggled to effectively implement CITES, despite having national legislation that meets its requirements.
-There continue to be substantial concerns about the scale of unsustainable and illegal trade in several species.
-Subject to a brief suspension of trade in all CITES-listed species in 2015, as of 2020 DRC is only under a trade ban for unsustainable and illegal trade in grey parrot and pangolin.
+DRC authorities have struggled to effectively implement CITES, despite having national legislation that meets its requirements.100 There continue to be substantial concerns about the scale of unsustainable and illegal trade in several species.
+Subject to a brief suspension of trade in all CITES-listed species in 2015, in 2021 DRC is currently subject to a trade ban for unsustainable and illegal trade in grey parrot and pangolin.